I want to publish it here because my original article was deleted from Ethereum reddit.

 2. `approve` + `transferFrom` mechanism.

 Event handling is a standard practice in programming (Ethereum transaction should be considered an event): https://en.wikipedia.org/wiki/Event_(computing)

-Unfortunately, ERC20 token standard lacks event (transaction) handling mechanism at all.
+Unfortunately, ERC20 token standard lacks event (transaction) handling/emitting mechanism.

-The `transfer` function will not notify the recipient that transaction happened.
+The `transfer` function will not notify the recipient that the transaction happened.
 The recipient will not be able to recognize the incoming transaction!
-I wrote this illustration of the process that is leading to unhandled transactions and, as a result, stuck tokens and lost money.
+I wrote this illustration of the process that is leading to unhandled transactions and, as a result, stuck tokens and lost funds for users.

 Token balance is just a variable inside token contract.

-Transaction of a token is a change in the internal variables of the contract (the `balance` of the sender will be decreased and the `balance` of the recipient will be increased).
+Transaction of a token is a change of the internal variables of the contract (the `balance` of the sender is decreased and the `balance` of the recipient is increased).

 2. approve + transferFrom mechanism is potentially insecure.
 Re-approval attack.